ucdavisdatalab/workshop_intro_to_remote_computing/_sources/chapters/03_running-scripts.md

 A newer version of `top`, `htop`, adds some nice interactivity to the display.
 We recommend it, though you may have to install it yourself.
 Visit the application's [GitHub repository][repo] for more information.

-[repo]: https://github.com/htop-dev/htop

 You may have also noticed that `top` has not provided any information about GPUs.
 It usually doesn't.
-GPU GPU manufacturers frequently provide their own utilities for system monitoring.
+GPU manufacturers frequently provide their own utilities for system monitoring.

+[repo]: https://github.com/htop-dev/htop

 For Nvidia GPUs, there is `nvidia-smi`.
 It's a safe assumption to expect this utility to be installed on any computer with Nvidia GPU hardware.
 Set the `-l` flag with a number `<N>` to update the readout every `<N>` seconds.

 ```
 $ nvidia-smi -l 5